tijohans/IDG1100-exam-project/readme.md

 Each one of these scripts are run through the main.sh script.
 Then all the other scripts get called from here, and starts generating the webpages.

+### The main script

+This script is the simplest, where its only task is to automate the process of calling the other scripts.
+This script first calls the scraping script, then the pages script, and lastly calls the overview script.
+This makes is so that the one does not need to call the scripts individually, but only needs to call this.
+The main script also deletes the temp folders which the other scripts use, which are no longer necesarry.

 ### The scraping script

 The scraping script starts off by creating the necessary folders it need.
 It then proceeds to the main part of the script, which is the *getFirstNArticles* function.
 This function takes two parameters where the first is how many articles you want to scrape, and the second part is which newssite you want to scrape from.
 The first thing it does is to download the newssite, and fetch out all the links to the individual articles, which it then appends to a file called *urltemp*.
 It then continiues to loop through all these articles, and for each one it uses *grep* to get the;